-Top tips for applying for Peer-to-Peer Lending10th March 2018
+Top tips for applying for Peer-to-Peer Lending

 As an SME owner, growth is certain to be at the top of your agenda.
 However, without the funds to back you up, achieving your short and long-term goals can feel like a remote possibility.
 Yet if you’ve been turned down for finance from the more traditional routes, there are other pathways available that could help.
 One such funding opportunity that might pique your interest is Peer-to-Peer (P2P) Lending.
 Peer-to-Peer Lending enables you to appeal directly to a panel of third-party investors across an online platform and convince them of the viability of your business, products and services.
 However, although outside of your local high street bank, Peer-to-Peer platforms will still exercise the same level of due diligence, with investors expecting to make a return on their investment all the same.
 So if you’re considering Peer-to-Peer Lending, here are a few tips you need to consider.